Using AAALAC Program Description Sections in the OLAW Domestic Assurance

 FAQ G.1 What kind of training is necessary to comply with PHS Policy, and how frequently should it be provided?

-The U.S. Government Principles1, Health Research Extension Act of 19852 and the PHS Policy3 repeatedly refer to appropriately trained, qualified, and experienced personnel, and availability of instruction and training.
-The institution is responsible for the training of its staff.
-The size and nature of institutional research programs varies significantly and accounts for the corresponding variation in the scope and depth of instructional programs and the frequency at which they are offered.
+The U.S. Government Principles1, Health Research Extension Act of 19852 and the PHS Policy3 repeatedly state that personnel must be appropriately trained, qualified, and experienced , and that proper instruction and training must be provided.
+Institutions are responsible for providing appropriate resources to support personnel training (Guide, pg.15).
+As the size and nature of institutional research programs vary significantly, there is corresponding variation in the scope and depth of instructional programs and the frequency at which they are offered.

-Discussion of appropriate training is found throughout the five chapters of the Guide.
+Discussion of appropriate training is found throughout the Guide.
 At a minimum, the PHS Policy and the Guide (page 15) require institutions to:

-- ensure that individuals who use or provide care for animals are trained and qualified in the appropriate species-specific housing methods, husbandry procedures, and handling techniques;
+- Ensure that individuals using or caring for animals are trained and qualified in the appropriate species-specific housing methods, husbandry procedures, and handling techniques;

-- ensure that research staff members performing experimental manipulation, including anesthesia and surgery, are qualified through training or experience to accomplish such procedures humanely and in a scientifically acceptable fashion;
+- Ensure that researchers performing experimental manipulation, including anesthesia and surgery, are qualified through training or experience to accomplish the procedures humanely and in a scientifically acceptable fashion;

-- ensure compliance with any initial and continuing education regarding State requirements for the licensing of veterinary or animal health technicians.
+- Ensure compliance with any initial and continuing education regarding local, regional, and national requirements licensing veterinarians, veterinary technicians, and animal health technicians.

 2 The Health Research Extension Act of 1985 requires that, “scientists, animal technicians, and other personnel involved with animal care, treatment, and use…have available to them instruction or training in the humane practice of animal maintenance and experimentation…” (Sec.
 495.(c) (1) (B)).